 Search for the Right Realtor!

 Finding the right Realtor is critical.
 Make sure you choose someone that you are comfortable with…someone who understands your needs and will help you without a conflict of interest.
 Any agent can (by law) be designated a buyer’s agent – BUT only an Exclusive Buyer’s Agent can represent you 100% without having that conflict of interest.
 Real Estate agency laws are something I encourage you to investigate before hiring a Realtor.
 I will be glad to answer any questions you have about this subject, so feel free to ask!
+I’ve personally written this Branson Buyers Guide for your benefit and hope you take advantage of all the great information it contains.
 If you want a smooth transaction from beginning to a successful closing…then look for someone with many years of experience under their belt.
 Those agents are worth their weight in gold because they can spot red flags, roadblocks and issues…and handle them before those molehills become mountains.
 Buying a new home is a journey – so make sure your agent will be there for you every step of the way~!

 It’s now time to think about the kind of home you are looking for.
-Answering these questions will help us know where to start looking:
+This Branson Buyers Guide will help answer these questions!
+It will help us know where to start looking:

 - Are you downsizing or looking for a larger home for your family?